American International University-Bangladesh: Academics

 The medium of instruction of all academic programs at AIUB is English.
 The academic year of the university incorporates two regular semesters (Fall and Spring).
 The Summer semester is an optional summer semester at AIUB.
-The duration of each regular semester is 17 weeks and 10 weeks for the optional summer semester.
+The duration of each regular semester is 17 weeks and 12 weeks for the optional summer semester.
 The academic year starts from Fall semester.

-The academic programs are divided among the Faculty of Arts & Social Sciences, Faculty of Business Administration, Faculty of Engineering, and Faculty of Science and Information Technology.
+The academic programs are divided among the Faculty of Arts and Social Sciences, Faculty of Business Administration, Faculty of Engineering, Faculty of Science and Technology and Faculty of Health and Life Sciences.
 All the faculties offer both undergraduate and graduate level studies.
+AIUB is the official education partner of Bangladesh Cricket Board and Bangladesh Football Federation.

 AIUB updated its grading system in February 2017 for the second time.
 The New Grading System will be applicable for those students who have enrolled in Spring 2016-17 and later.
 Old Grading system will still be applicable for students who have enrolled in Fall 2016-17 and before.
 The letter grades indicating the quality of course work completed with their corresponding grade points.
 Minimum CGPA requirement for graduation in any undergraduate and graduate program at AIUB is 2.50.

 The scholarship program at AIUB is open for both incoming and continuing students with at least one year of residency.
 It covers full or partial tuition fee waiver.
 Incoming students qualify by passing the competitive examinations while weighted average CGPA for the previous year of 3.75 with no grade lower than B and no F, I, W, UW grades no disciplinary records.
 The number of awards is dependent on the slots available.
 AIUB authority also provide financial aids for deserving students.
-AIUB also offers 100% scholarship for the son and daughter of Freedom Fighter (they should maintain CGPA 3.50).
+AIUB also offers 100% scholarship for only the son and daughter of Freedom Fighter (they should maintain CGPA 3.50).